jblukach/lag/README.md

 # lag

-Lag provides the global infrastructure to measure network latency between source and AWS Cloud regions.
+Lag provides the global infrastructure to measure network latency between the source and AWS Cloud regions.

 The testing endpoint uses a regional HTTP API Gateway, except for Mexico (mx-central-1) and Thailand (ap-southeast-7), where only a REST API Gateway is available, with a Lambda returning the results.